With everything on the line, is this the end for Kyle Seager and the Mariners?

 When Mummau made his presentation on Seager, McNamara became sold on the kid they projected as second baseman with some potential power, referencing Bill Mueller.

 “I remember putting a star next to him,” McNamara said.
 “We actually jumped him on the board.
-It was kind of a gut feeling where I looked at the board and I said ‘You know what fellas, we are taking Seager.’
+It was kind of a gut feeling where I looked at the board and I said, ‘You know what fellas, we are taking Seager.’
 It’s one of those moments where you just look at your board, and you’ve got a big leaguer staring back.
 You just take him and you don’t look back.”

 Seattle selected him in the third round with 82nd overall pick.